Master Your Marathon: Actionable Training & Pacing Strategies with a Personal Coach App

 The science of perceived effort

-4. Practical Application – Self‑coaching with smart features
+4. Self-coaching with smart features

 Step 1: Define your personalised zones

-1. Easy zone – conversational pace (RPE 2‑3).
+1. Easy zone: conversational pace (RPE 2-3).

-2. Steady zone – slightly harder, where you can still talk in short phrases (RPE 4‑5).
+2. Steady zone: slightly harder, where you can still talk in short phrases (RPE 4-5).

-3. Threshold zone – just below lactate‑threshold, useful for tempo work (RPE 6‑7).
+3. Threshold zone: just below lactate-threshold, useful for tempo work (RPE 6-7).

 Step 2: Use adaptive training to stay balanced

-Step 3: Leverage real‑time feedback
+Step 3: Use real-time feedback during runs

 Step 4: Explore collections and community sharing

-5. Closing & Workout
+5. Closing and workout

-“The beauty of running is that it’s a long game – and the more you learn to listen to your body, the more you’ll get out of it.”
+“The beauty of running is that it’s a long game, and the more you learn to listen to your body, the more you’ll get out of it.”

 Easy-Zone Long Run (8 miles / 13 km)